omen23/ffmpeg-ffnvcodec-explanation/README.md

 VO: [gpu] 1280x720 => 1710x720 cuda[nv12]
 ```

-#### or you can use mplayer
+#### or you can use mplayer with VDPAU hardware-acceleration
 ```
-mplayer Some.Home.Movie.mkv -vc ffh264vdpau # for legacy cards
+mplayer Some.Home.Movie.mkv -vc ffh264vdpau # for legacy cards/some people claim VDPAU has superior image quality than NVDEC and other benefits NVDEC is lacking
 MPlayer 1.3.0 (Debian), built with gcc-8 (C) 2000-2016 MPlayer Team
 do_connect: could not connect to socket
 connect: No such file or directory